LeelaKrishnaSirigiri/BizSenseAI_RAG/README.md

 ---

-# 6. Key Features
+## 6. Key Features

-## Knowledge-Based AI
+### Knowledge-Based Answering

-* Answers only from internal documents
+The system generates responses strictly from internal documents stored in ChromaDB and user-uploaded files, ensuring accurate and domain-specific answers.

-## Hallucination Control
+### Hallucination Control
-* Strict prompt engineering ensures no answer is generated outside the knowledge base
+Implements strict prompt rules so the model does not use external knowledge and returns "I don't know" when the answer is not found in the available context.

-## Chat Memory
+### Chat Memory
-* Remembers user inputs
-* Handles follow-up questions

-## Observability
-* Uses LangSmith for end-to-end observability
-* Helps in debugging, performance monitoring, and improving system accuracy
+Maintains conversation history to support follow-up questions and provide context-aware responses.

-## Multi-Source Retrieval
+### Multi-Source Retrieval

-* Chat History
-* Uploaded Files
-* Base Knowledge DB

-## Download Chat

-* Export conversation as `.txt`

----
+Retrieves relevant information from multiple sources, including chat history, uploaded documents, and the base knowledge database.

+### Observability
+Integrated with LangSmith to track prompts, responses, and system behavior, enabling debugging and performance monitoring.

+### User-Friendly Features
+Supports file uploads (TXT, PDF, DOCX) and allows users to download chat conversations as a text file.

 # 7. Example Use Cases